Recently we posted how ads can track you across the net, but did you know that ads can actually cost you money?!

 And the dynamic pricing trend only continues to grow more and more aggressive.

-If you haven’t installed a browser add-on that blocks tracking such as Privacy Badger yet to help block trackers, then now might be a good time.
+If you haven’t installed a browser add-on or use a mobile browser that blocks tracking such as our extension and app, then now might be a good time.